-f) ITU’s response to the pandemic has been comprehensive and brought together ITU Members, partners and several UN agencies in areas as diverse and critical as digital finance, e-education, e-health, e-government and teleworking, including:
+e) the ITU’s already launched initiatives in response to the COVID-19 pandemic brought together stakeholders including ITU Members, partners and several UN agencies in diverse and critical areas on efforts including:

 i) the creation of the Global Network Resiliency Platform (REG4COVID);

-ii) the launch of new guidelines on emergency telecommunications, child online protection, and on making digital information, services and products accessible to all people;
+ii) [the launch of new guidelines on emergency telecommunications, child online protection, and on making digital information, services and products accessible to all people];

-iii) strengthening of partnerships such as the ITU-WHO Focus Group on Artificial Intelligence for Health, the ITU-UNICEF GIGA initiative to connect every school to the Internet, or the ITU-ILO initiative to boost decent jobs and enhance digital skill for the youth in Africa’s digital economy;
+iii) [strengthening of partnerships such as [the/with] ITU-WHO [Focus Group on Artificial Intelligence for Health], the ITU-UNICEF GIGA initiative to connect every school to the Internet, or the ITU-ILO initiative to boost decent jobs and enhance digital skill for the youth in Africa’s digital economy];

+iv) webinar series on Digital Cooperation during the COVID-19 pandemic;

+[USA: placeholder for reference about ITU’s efforts to gather best practices and successes for how governments and stakeholders worked collaboratively to ensure connectivity during COVID-19 and that these lessons can be applied both to future pandemics but also future efforts at promoting connectivity and digital inclusion.]

 is of the view that

-affordable access and connectivity to telecommunications/ICTs will play a critical role in helping to eliminate and manage the effects of the COVID-19 pandemic as well as future pandemics;
+[expanding] affordable access and connectivity to telecommunications/ICTs will play a critical role in helping to eliminate and manage the effects of the COVID-19 pandemic as well as future pandemics;

 invites Member States

-1. to cooperate and offer all possible assistance and support to citizens, organizations, and, if possible, other countries, especially developing countries, in the provision of humanitarian assistance and health services and support for sectors related to telecommunications/ICTs, including for disease tracking, response, and public warning;
+1. to cooperate and offer assistance and support [efforts] related to the use of telecommunications/ICTs to citizens, organizations, and, if possible, other countries, especially developing countries, to assist, in collaboration with WHO and other UN organizations and stakeholders, in the provision of humanitarian assistance and health services and support for sectors related to telecommunications/ICTs to help mitigate the effects of [COVID-19];

-2. to ensure, in measures taken for the telecommunications/ICTs sector, the conditions for preserving, if possible, jobs, especially for small and medium enterprises (SMEs), and continuing the educational process during a pandemic and mitigating its adverse social, economic and financial consequences;
+2. to consider how the [telecommunications/ICTs sector] may the conditions for preserving, if possible, jobs, especially for small and medium enterprises (SMEs), and continuing the educational process during [the COVID-19] pandemic and mitigating its adverse social and economic consequences;

-3. to assist in the implementation of international, regional, subregional, multilateral and bilateral projects and programs that serve the interests of using telecommunications/ICTs as a support tool in responding to the consequences of the COVID 19 pandemic;
+3. to assist in the implementation of []projects and programs that enable deployment and use of telecommunications/ICTs as a support tool in responding to the consequences of [the COVID 19] pandemic;

-4. to take actions in the telecommunications/ICTs arena to help breaking the chain of emergency situations caused by the COVID-19 pandemic, and to facilitate the elimination of its consequences, including providing local communities with infrastructure and information, especially in local languages, to help preserve human life;
+4. to consider appropriate actions in the telecommunications/ICTs [sector] aimed at reducing the severity and number of emergency situations caused by [the COVID-19] pandemic, and aimed at alleviating its consequences, such as providing local communities with connectivity and information, especially in local languages, to help preserve human life;

-3. to take an active role in developing and disseminating standards, guidelines and best practices for the use of telecommunications/ICTs in emergencies and disasters caused by epidemics and pandemics;
+5. to take an active role in developing and disseminating standards, guidelines and best practices along with other stakeholders for the use of telecommunications/ICTs in response to [the COVID-19] pandemic;

 invites the Secretary-General

-to continue to reinforce ITU’s efforts to bring together all stakeholders to strengthen the resilience of ICT networks and services to meet the challenges posed by current and future pandemics.
+to support efforts within the ITU’s remit and in partnership with the WHO and other organizations to bring together all stakeholders to strengthen the resilience of ICT networks and services to meet the challenges posed by [the COVID-19] pandemic.